Overview

 A wide range of sessions will be on offer to delegates at Annual Conference 2025, including broad-scope Fora and focused symposia, as well as various professional development and Get Involved activities.

-You can explore many of these sessions below, with more updates and a full programme to come:
+You can explore many of these sessions below, with the full programme available on the Programme tab:

 AMR – Mechanisms & Regulation